tncvasconcelos/leaf_vision/README.md

 > 08_r2_comparisons.R
 This script compares phylogenetic and non-phylogenetic models to estimate the explanatory power (R²) of climate predictors on leaf mass per area (LMA).
 It performs model averaging, fits both linear and phylogenetic linear models using the averaged formula, and calculates multiple R² metrics, including likelihood-based and residual-based values, using the rr2 package.

+> 09_lma_maps_and_plot_by_biome.R
+This script analyzes leaf mass per area (LMA) data by creating global distribution maps and biome-specific violin plots.
+It aggregates LMA values by filename, then visualizes the global variation in LMA and data point density across 2.5° x 2.5° grid cells.
+Additionally, it generates violin plots for biomes with at least 100 observations, highlighting the distribution of LMA, sample sizes, and median values within each biome.

+> 10_lma_vs_error_SI.R
+This script visualizes the relationship between absolute error in petiole width measurement and estimated leaf mass per area (LMA), showing a weak but significant correlation.
+A linear model fit and color gradient highlight how LMA varies with measurement error.

+> 11_descriptive_plots_results.R
+This script analyzes leaf morphology, focusing on leaf area, petiole width, and LMA.
+It calculates and visualizes species distribution, generates histograms for key measurements, and compares automated vs. manual petiole width measurements.
+The results, including histograms and scatter plots, are saved in a PDF for Figure 3.

+> 12_pcm_plots.R
+This script calculates mean environmental variables and fits phylogenetic generalized least squares (PGLS) models to assess the relationship between leaf mass per area (LMA) and each environmental factor.
+The results, including p-values, are stored and used to annotate scatter plots of LMA against each environmental variable.

+> 13_ldg_plot.R
+This script processes a dataset to visualize how leaf mass per area (LMA) varies with latitude.
+It calculates the mean LMA for each 1-degree latitude bin and creates line plots for both mean LMA and the number of observations by latitude.

+> 14_plotting_regression_results.R
+This script loads a full regression model and a set of candidate models, then performs model averaging using the top models within a 2 AICc unit range.
+It extracts coefficients and their confidence intervals, filters the results, and then visualizes the effects of different terms in the model.
+The first plot shows the effect size of each term with confidence intervals, color-coded by the sign of the estimate (positive or negative) and adjusted for statistical significance.
+The second plot shows the importance values of each term, indicating their relative influence on the model.

+> 15_ci_around_estimates_SI.R
+This script estimates Leaf Mass per Area (LMA) from petiole width and leaf area using a calibration model and the Royer equation, incorporating error propagation through bootstrap simulations.
+It generates confidence intervals for each specimen's LMA estimate and quantifies the relative contributions of calibration and model error to overall uncertainty.
+The script outputs summary statistics and visualizations, including histograms and bar plots of confidence intervals and error source contributions.

+> 16_comparison_with_other_datasets.R
+This script shows geographical areas where species sampled by us, but not in TRY, occur.
+It identifies regions with missing species-level data and visualizes species and family richness across tropical areas.
+It highlights data gaps which could guide future sampling efforts.
+The map generated shows species richness with white areas for regions with zero data.

 ----

 **Climate layers from:**